isc-projects/kea/doc/sphinx/arm/config-backend.rst

 this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
-For example, MySQL Configuration Backend is the logic implemented within the ``mysql_cb`` hook library, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
+For example, the MySQL Configuration Backend is the logic implemented within the ``mysql_cb`` hook library, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
 The PostgreSQL Configuration Backend is the logic implemented within the